leemerlas/simple-scrapyd/README.md

-# simple-scrapydweb
+# simple-scrapyd
-A simple scrapydweb implementation
+A simple scrapyd implementation